Nevenall/ghosting-the-edge/manuscript.md

 Write 5 aspects for your character.

-If they have a cybernetic body write that into at least one aspect. **Cyborg Mercenary**, for example.
+If they have a cybernetic body write that into at least one {.right\} **Cyborg Mercenary**, for example.
 This is important because character's without a **cybernetic body** are limited to 3 for their Physique and Move skills.

 {callout?}The answers to some of these questions about your character may lead you to good aspects.